Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 after rooting i still decided to mess with debloat thingy, so here you go ^^

+this means only the system apps needed to boot into homescreen

 remember that this breaks apps (obviously since this is massive), see the Debloat list or FAQ below if you have any questions

 ## Personal user